Mirzzie/Mirzzie/README.md

 - 🔭 I’m currently doing BCA.
 - 🌱 I’m currently learning C/C++,Python,Git.
-- 👯 I’m looking to collaborate on nothing yet :/
+- 👯 I’m looking to collaborate on any Open Source Development Program
-- 🤔 I’m looking for help with none yet :/
+- 🤔 I’m looking for help with something
-- 💬 Ask me about Nothing xD.
-- 📫 How to reach me: You Can't!
 - 😆 Fun fact: "Loops" --> its a trap!